Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

 and carnivorous copepods, larvaceans, euphausiids, salps, chaetognaths and jellyfish) and three size-based fish groups.

-## 1. Biomass projections from REEFMOD data
+## Calculating bias correction for FishMIP biomass data

-A relationship between coral cover and fish biomass has been established in the literature.
+Bias corrections were derived from REEFMOD data, which describes the relationship between coral cover and fish biomass in the Great Barrier Reef (GBR).

+### 1. Calculating fish biomass from REEFMOD coral cover data

 A quick synthesis of existing relationships can be found in the document `Relationships for fish biomass model.docx`.

-### Relationships between coral cover and fish biomass

-The most useful relationships came from the [Graham and Nash (2013)](https://doi.org/10.1007/s00338-012-0984-y) data set (explored in `graham_nash_2012_dataset.xlsx`).
-Using the raw data gives the following
+The most useful relationships between coral cover and fish biomass come from the [Graham and Nash (2013)](https://doi.org/10.1007/s00338-012-0984-y) data set (explored in `graham_nash_2012_dataset.xlsx`).

+Using the raw data from REEFMOD, we obtained the following
 relationships:

 **Equation 1**: Structural complexity as a function of coral cover.